2025 Trump–Ramaphosa Oval Office meeting: Meeting

-The full meeting (Trump shows a video montage at 21:07.)
+The full meeting (Trump shows the video montage at 21:07.)

 The meeting began amiably with Trump and Ramaphosa discussing golf.
 Trump praised South Africa's golf players, while Ramaphosa brought Trump a 14 kg golf book about the country's golf courses.

 Roughly twenty minutes into the meeting, after Ramaphosa told Trump to "listen to the voices of South Africans" to realize that there was no alleged genocide of Afrikaners, Trump signalled for his staff to dim the Oval Office lights so that a video compilation could be screened.

-The montage consisted of utterances made by South African opposition politicians Julius Malema and Jacob Zuma, including the singing of the controversial song Dubul' ibhunu, which was described by certain media outlets as an attempt to "ambush" Ramaphosa.
+The montage consisted of utterances made by South African opposition politician Julius Malema, and it included a speech by Malema at the South African parliament, then a 2018 speech by Malema, which was followed by two clips of Malema singing of the controversial song Kill the Boer, a 2018 speech mentioning the then-mayor of Port Elizabeth Athol Trollip, a white man from the Democratic Alliance, and two more clips of Malema singing Kill the Boer, the last one occurring at the FNB Stadium in Johannesburg.
+The video continued with a segment of an interview Malema gave to TRT World, then a clip of former South African President Jacob Zuma singing Kill the Boer.
+The video concluded with another speech by Malema, then a video which Trump claimed were burial sites of white farmers.
+The video was described by certain media outlets as an attempt to "ambush" Ramaphosa.

 Trump later showed Ramaphosa a stack of news clippings which he claimed described farm murders in South Africa.
-Ramaphosa asserted that South Africa is a democratic multi-party nation, and that only a small minority of political figures have advocated violence.
+Ramaphosa asserted that the speeches were not government policy, that South Africa is a democratic multi-party nation.
+He also asserted that his government policy was completely against what Malena and Zuma were saying in the video, and that they were a small minority party, which is allowed to exist according to the constitution.

 After being asked about the Qatari jet that was given to the Pentagon, Trump scolded NBC reporter Peter Alexander for asking an unrelated question and criticized NBC.
 He also stated: "Brian Roberts and the people that run that place, they are to be investigated."
 Ramaphosa interjected with an apology for not having a plane to gift Trump, to which Trump replied, "I wish you did."
 During the meeting, Johann Rupert, a South African businessman who accompanied Ramaphosa, pleaded: "We need technological help.
 We need Starlink at every little police station, and we need drones".

-The following day, a screenshot Trump displayed during the meeting which he claimed had shown burials of white farmers was revealed to have been taken from a Reuters video shot in the Democratic Republic of Congo and published on February 3, 2025, following a rebel offensive in Goma.
+The following day, a screenshot Trump displayed during the meeting which he claimed had shown burials of white South African farmers was revealed to have been taken from a Reuters video shot in the Democratic Republic of Congo and published on February 3, 2025, following a rebel offensive in Goma.